 The first major drawback for me when booking from Kyte was that I wouldn’t be able to pick up from the airport, but after this trip that has changed my mind.
 If you have been to Chicago you know that you have to take the SkyTrain (or the bus when the train isn’t working) to the rental car facility and it is usually busy.

-The had no major issues, it was obvious that it had been used for a while and had general wear and tear.
+It was obvious the car been used before and had general wear and tear.
 Drop off was easy and it was nice to receive my toll charges about a week after with no additional fees that some car rental companies charge.

 I had a positive experience with Kyte in Chicago, and can’t wait to try to see if I have similar experiences in other cities they operate in.